Probate Registry opening hours are between 9.30am-4.30pm

 CourtSA will then take you to the payments page.

-– For applications for Probate or Letters of Administration with the Will annexed or Reseal of an Interstate or Foreign Court grant you must lodge the original document (Will (and Codicils) or Grant) –
+• For applications for Probate or Letters of Administration with the Will annexed you must lodge in the Probate Registry the original document (Will and Codicil(s) (if applicable))

 After lodging your grant application CourtSA will automatically create an Original Will Coversheet.

-1. Print the original Will coversheet from the Documents Tab in the case.
+1. Print the original Will Coversheet from the Documents Tab in the application.

-3. Stick the printed original Will coversheet on a white A4 envelope.
+3. Affix (glue or sticky tape) the printed original Will Coversheet on an A4 envelope.

-4. Place the original Will (and codicils) marked in accordance with Rule 15(a) or the Court authenticated grant for reseal in the envelope without folding it along with the Certificate of identity.
+4. Place the original Will and any Codicil(s) marked in accordance with rule 356.5 or the Court authenticated grant for registration or reseal with the Certificate of Identity in the envelope without folding it.

-5. Solicitors and self-represented litigants – Lodge the original Will either in person or by registered post to the Probate Registry at Sir Samuel Way Building, 241-259 Victoria Square Adelaide 5000.
+5. Lawyers and personal applicants – Lodge the original Will and any Codicil(s) or the original Grant or duly authenticated copy of that grant either in person or by registered post to the Probate Registry, Sir Samuel Way Building, 241-259 Victoria Square Adelaide 5000.

-Your application will not be considered until the original Will/court authenticated grant and certificate of identity (for self-represented litigants) has been lodged.
+Your application will not be considered until the original Will and any Codicil(s) / original Grant or duly authenticated copy of that grant and certificate of identity (for personal applicants) has been lodged.

-• Self-represented litigants must lodge their Certificate of identity with the Registry
+• Personal applicants must lodge their original Certificate of Identity with the Registry

-• The original Will is NOT to be taken apart (staple or clip removed) for the purposes of photocopying or scanning.
+• The original Will and any Codicil(s) / original Grant or duly authenticated copy of that grant is NOT to be taken apart (staple or clip removed) for the purposes of photocopying or scanning.

 Assessment of your application for a grant

 1. Once you have paid the Court fee a file is created and given a ‘PROB’ number.
-This means the application has been received by the Probate Registry.
+This is your unique identifier and means the application has been received by the Probate Registry.

-3. The Probate Registry officers’ examine the application to make sure it complies with the relevant rules and legislation.
+3. The Probate Registry officers’ examine the application to ensure it complies with the relevant rules and legislation.
 Receiving a grant is not an automatic process.

 4. If the examining officer has any questions on your application a requisition will be sent to you by email.
 If you do not understand what is being asked of you, you need to seek legal advice.
 Do not call the Court.
 Neither Registry staff nor the examining officer can tell you what to write or how to proceed.

-5. Once all requisitions have been answered and the examining officer is satisfied the application complies with all requirement the grant will issue.
+5. Once all requisitions have been answered and the examining officer is satisfied the application complies with all requirements the grant will issue.

-Once you receive your grant it will often be necessary to provide a certified copy of the grant to financial or other institutions to prove you are the person authorised by the Court to administer the estate.
+Once the grant issues it will often be necessary to provide a copy of the grant to financial or other institutions to prove you are the person authorised by the Court to administer the estate.
 You can download and print copies of the grant from CourtSA but the financial or other institution must satisfy itself as to the authenticity of the grant.

-You will be notified when the grant and Registrar’s Certificates have been issued by email.
+You will be notified by email when the Grant and Registrar’s Certificates of Disclosure have been issued.

 The original grant is the electronic document located in CourtSA, which you then download.
 Paper grants are not issued.

-The role of the Probate Registry ends when the grant is issued.
-The distribution of the assets in the deceased’s estate is the responsibility of the legal personal representative named in the grant.
-Registry Staff will not advise you how to administer the estate.
+The role of the Probate Registry ends when the grant issues.
+The estate administration is then the responsibility of the legal personal representative named in the grant.